-- (a) Payment of all subcontractors, suppliers, and laborers, which shall at a minimum include provision of a payment bond in compliance with RCW Chapter 39.08, which bond shall be required regardless of the ownership or control of any property involved in the Public-Private Agreement or the Public-Private Facility; - (b) Payment of prevailing wages in accordance with RCW Chapter 39.12; - (c) Prompt payment to the Concessionaire and subcontractors pursuant to RCW 39.04.250, provided that RCW 39.04.250 shall apply only to the extent of payments to be made by the Public Body; and - (d) Outreach to small business entities, disadvantaged business entities, veteran-owned businesses, minority and women-owned businesses, and any other underutilized businesses as the Public Body may designate, and compliance with RCW Chapter 39.19.
+- (a) Payment of all subcontractors, suppliers, and laborers, which shall at a minimum include provision of a payment bond in compliance with RCW Chapter 39.08, which bond shall be required regardless of the ownership or control of any property involved in the Public-Private Agreement or the Public-Private Facility; - (b) Payment of prevailing wages in accordance with RCW Chapter 39.12; - (c) Prompt payment to the Concessionaire and subcontractors pursuant to RCW 39.04.250, provided that RCW 39.04.250 shall apply only to the extent of payments to be made by the Public Body; and - (ed) Outreach to small business entities, disadvantaged business entities, veteran-owned businesses, minority and women-owned businesses, and any other underutilized businesses as the Public Body may designate, and compliance with RCW Chapter 39.19.

-- a) The Capital Projects Advisory Review Board shall establish a Public-Private Project Review Subcommittee of the Project Review Committee to review applications regarding Public-Private Agreements.
-The Public-Private Project Subcommittee must include individuals with expertise in the fields of public policy, public-private finance, management consulting, engineering, architectural design, construction, construction management, labor, women and minority owned businesses, public-private partnerships/cooperative project delivery, operations and maintenance, and public works law.
-Members of the Public-Private Project Review Subcommittee shall be nominated by the Project Review Committee and approved by the Capital Projects Advisory Review Board in sufficient numbers such that each proposed Public-Private Agreement is reviewed by a panel of members with each of the above-listed areas of expertise.
-A member of the Public-Private Project Review Subcommittee may satisfy more than one of the required areas of expertise.
-The Public-Private Project Review Subcommittee may include members of the Project Review Committee. - b) A Public Body desiring to procure a Public-Private Agreement must apply for and receive approval of the project-procurement method as set forth in this Section RCW 39.10.580.
-The Public-Private Project Review Subcommittee and the Public Body must follow the project approval process set forth in RCW 39.10.280, including a public meeting and consideration of public comment, and apply the review standards of that section.
-The Public-Private Project Review Subcommittee shall provide a written recommendation and rationale to the Capital Projects Advisory Review Board, along with the application package.
-The Board which shall approve or disapprove the application.
-Such approval or disapproval shall not constitute a
+a) The Capital Projects Advisory Review Board shall establish a Public-Private Project Review Subcommittee of the Project Review Committee to review applications regarding Public-Private Agreements.
+The Public-Private Project Subcommittee must include individuals with expertise in the fields of public policy, public finance, management consulting, engineering, architectural design, construction, construction management, labor, public-private partnerships/cooperative project delivery, and public works law.
+Members of the Public-

+Private Project Review Subcommittee shall be nominated by the Project Review Committee and approved by the Capital Projects Advisory Review Board in sufficient numbers such that each proposed Public-Private Agreement is reviewed by a panel of members with each of the above-listed areas of expertise.
+The Subcommittee may include members of the Project Review Committee.